Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 • crumbled graham crackers

-• chia seeds, optional – I also like to add chia seeds to thicken things up and get some extra micronutrients in there.
+• chia seeds, optional – I also like to add chia seeds to thicken things up and get some extra nutrition.

 Making these overnight oats with cookie dough flavors couldn’t be easier.
 It’s so hands off, which I love as a busy mom of three.

-You’ll just mix all of the ingredients together and let it sit in the fridge overnight.
+STEP 1: Mix all of the ingredients in the jar and let them sit in the fridge overnight.
 If you want it for an afternoon snack, mix it at least 3 hours before you want to enjoy.

 two mason jars with cookie dough overnight oats and graham crackers and bowl of chocolate chips on side

-Honestly, I usually try the mixture now even though it’s watery to see if it’s to my desired sweetness.
+Honestly, I usually try the mixture now, even though it’s watery, to see if it’s to my desired sweetness.
+I start without maple syrup, as it’s always easy to add in if I want more sweetness.

-I put some graham crackers in the mixed mason jar, and I also add some on top when I take them out of the fridge so they add a nice and crunchy element.
+STEP 2: Add some crunched-up graham crackers into your overnight oats jar.
+I also like to add some on top when I take them out of the fridge, so they add a nice and crunchy element.

 overhead veiw of mason jar with cookie dough overnight oats, topped with chocolate chips